How to Install Firewalld on Fedora Linux

 Enable and Start Firewalld

-After installation, configure Firewalld to start automatically whenever your system boots and bring it online right away so current sessions stay protected.
-Use systemctl to enable and start the service in a single command:
+After installation, configure Firewalld to start automatically at boot and bring it online immediately.
+The systemctl command handles both tasks in a single step:

 sudo systemctl enable --now firewalld